Pet insurance provider Trupanion has beaten the market over the last five years, but is down 10% year-to-date; is it a buy?

 The bull case for Trupanion

 Trupanion has reported revenue growth of above 20% for over ten years.
-In the most recent quarter, Q3, Trupanion increased revenue by 31% YoY to $130.1 million.
-This growth was driven by a 15% increase in enrolled pets and a 20% increase in subscription revenue.
-It also boasts an impressive monthly retention rate of 98.6%.
-Trupanion continues to invest internally with 45% internal return in the last quarter, and management expects these high rates of return to continue.
+In the most recent quarter, Q1 2021, Trupanion noted that total revenue grew 39% from the same period of 2020 to $154.7 million.
+This growth was driven by the aforementioned 37% increase in enrolled pets and an increase in subscription revenue.
+It also boasts an impressive monthly retention rate of 98%+.

 The bear case for Trupanion